Nonlinearity-induced transition in heat conduction through a topological metamaterial of rotors: Heat conduction

-Since the discrete nonlinear metamaterial is nonintegrable and momentum non-conserving, we expect it to show diffusive thermal transport or $J \sim N^{-1}$.
+Since the discrete nonlinear metamaterial is nonintegrable and total (angular) momentum non-conserving, we expect it to show diffusive thermal transport or $J \sim N^{-1}$.
 We investigate system-size $(N)$-dependence of the steady-state heat current $J$ in different parameter regimes representing the topological spinner and flipper phase, and the nontopological case of $\bar{\theta}=0$, which corresponds to a gapless acoustic dispersion in the linear KL model.
 We also consider $\bar{\theta}=\pi/2$, where the entire phonon spectrum of the linear KL model vanishes.
 Our main findings are shown in Fig.~\ref{NLKL_Heat}, where we plot $JN$ vs. $N$.
 It clearly shows $JN$ is a constant for larger $N$ in the spinner phase (e.g., $\bar{\theta}=0.97$ when $r/a=2$), indicating diffusive scaling of $J$ as a function of $N$.
 This is also the case for $\bar{\theta}=0$ when $r/a=2$ and $\bar{\theta}=\pi/2$ when $r/a=0.5$.
 We clearly notice diffusive heat transport in our nonequilibrium simulation, manifested by a constant $JN$ vs. $N$ for larger $N$ values.
 Further, $JN$ nearly becomes a constant within our simulated lengths for $\bar{\theta}=\pi/2$ when $r/a=2$ and in the flipper regime (e.g., $\bar{\theta}=0.1$ when $r/a=0.5$).
 Within our simulated lengths, $JN$ is not a clear constant for $\bar{\theta}=0$ when $r/a=0.5$.
 Nevertheless, we expect $J$ to reach diffusive scaling even for these parameters over longer lengths.
+We further observe in Fig.~\ref{NLKL_Heat} that thermal conductivity is higher for a higher $\bar{\theta}$ when $r/a=2$, and the trend is reversed for $r/a=0.5$.
 One exciting feature of $JN$ vs. $N$ plots in Fig.~\ref{NLKL_Heat} is different length scales, when the diffusive scaling of $J$ emerges in different parameter regimes.
 We try to understand it by following a small-angle expansion of $H$ around the equilibrium angle $\bar{\theta}$.

 We expand $H$ in Eq.~\ref{Ham2} in orders of $\delta \theta_n$ and $\delta \theta_{n+1}$ using $\theta_{n} = \bar{\theta} - \delta \theta_n$, $\theta_{n+1} = \pi - \bar{\theta} - \delta\theta_{n+1}$.
 Thus, $H$ simplifies around $\bar{\theta}=0$ as \bea H &=& \sum_{n=1}^{N} \frac{\delta p_n^2}{2 m r^2} + \sum_{n=1}^{N-1} 2 \kappa r^4 \bigg[ \frac{a}{r} \bigg( \delta \theta_n + \delta \theta_{n+1} - \frac{\delta \theta_n^3}{3!} \nn\\ &-& \frac{\delta \theta_{n+1}^3}{3!} \bigg)- \frac{(\delta \theta_{n} - \delta \theta_{n+1})^2}{2} \bigg]^2. \eea We observe significantly different behavior of $JN$ with $N$ in Fig.~\ref{NLKL_Heat} for $r/a=0.5,2$ when $\bar{\theta}=0$.
 The coefficients of three terms of potential $V$ in Eq.~\ref{Exp0} are significant in determining the thermal transport.
 These terms are $(\delta \theta_n + \delta \theta_{n+1})^2, (\delta \theta_n + \delta \theta_{n+1})(\delta \theta_{n} - \delta \theta_{n+1})^2$ and $(\delta \theta_{n} - \delta \theta_{n+1})^4$.
 The first term forms the potential of the KL model for $\bar{\theta}=0$, leading to a gapless acoustic spectrum and ballistic thermal transport in the KL model.
 For a small $r/a$ (e.g., $r/a=0.5$ or $a/r=2$), the coefficient of the first term is larger than the others.
 Thus, a longer length-scale is required for the emergence of a constant $JN$ vs. $N$ by relatively weaker nonlinear terms.
 On the contrary, the coefficient of the second term is larger than the others for $r/a=2$ or $a/r=0.5$, which leads to a shorter length-scale for the emergence of a constant $JN$ vs. $N$ by stronger nonlinear terms.